openjdk/jdk/test/hotspot/jtreg/compiler/lib/compile_framework/README.md

 Should one require the modified classpath that includes the compiled classes, this is available with `compileFramework.getEscapedClassPathOfCompiledClasses()`.
 This can be necessary if the test launches any other VMs that also access the compiled classes.
 This is for example necessary when using the IR Framework.

+### Running the compiled code in a new VM

+One can also run the compiled code in a new VM.
+For this, one has to set the classpath with `compileFramework.getEscapedClassPathOfCompiledClasses()` ([RunWithFlagsExample](../../../testlibrary_tests/compile_framework/examples/RunWithFlagsExample.java))

 ### Verbose Printing

 For debugging purposes, one can enable verbose printing, with `-DCompileFrameworkVerbose=true`.